dalong0514/readnotes/20240101复制书籍/2024109Situational-Awareness-The-Decade-Ahead/2024109Situational-Awareness-The-Decade-Ahead0401.md

 In any case, people overrate the importance of open-source as we get closer to AGI.
 Given cluster costs escalating to hundreds of billions, and key algorithmic secrets now being proprietary rather than published as they were a couple years ago, it'll be 2-3 or so leading players, rather than some happy community of decentralized coders building AGI.

-I do think a different variant of open source will continue to play an important role: models that lag a couple years behind being open sourced, helping the benefits of the technology diffuse broadly.↩
+I do think a different variant of open source will continue to play an important role: models that lag a couple years behind being open sourced, helping the benefits of the technology diffuse broadly.

 To my Progress Studies brethren: you should think about this, this will be the culmination of your intellectual project!
 You spend all this time studying American government research institutions, their decline over the last half-century, and what it would take to make them effective again.
 Tell me: how will we make The Project effective?